-Ed. note: This post is authored by Evan Jowers and Robert Kinney of Kinney Recruiting, sponsor of the Asia Chronicles.
-Kinney has made more placements of U.S. associates and partners in Asia than any other firm in the past five years.
+Ed. note: The Asia Chronicles column is authored by Evan Jowers and Robert Kinney of Kinney Recruiting.
+Kinney has made more placements of U.S. associates and partners in Asia than any other firm in each of the past six years.
 You can reach them by email: email@example.com